SAP-samples/teched2022-XP281/exercises/1/README.md

 - Add a new executor `notifyANS` of the `monitoring-sapcp:SendAlertNotificationServiceEvent:1` command which would send the notification event
 <br>As we see the command expect to specify parameters for:
   - data: the notification event payload
-  - password: for the ANS service api
+  - password: this is the `ANSClientSecret` already created in the Input Keys
-  - url: endpoint of the ANS service
+  - url: endpoint of the ANS service which is a value from ANS service key + `/cf/producer/v1/resource-events`
-  - user: for the ANS service API
+  - user: this is the `ANSClientID` already created in the Input Keys
-  - tokenURL (optional): used for other auth methods
+  - tokenURL (optional): used for other auth methods --> we can leave it empty

-  Therefore it is needed to add the following Input Keys from the `ANSUserInput` we already have created from the previous steps.
-  - `ANSClientID` --> (string) Default Value: key client_id from input ANSUserInput
-  - `ANSClientSecret` --> (string / sensitive) Default Value: key client_secret from input ANSUserInput
-  - `url` --> value from ANS service key + `/cf/producer/v1/resource-events`
+ NOTE: `data` object
-  - The data object for the custom event that is to be produced by the SAP Automation Pilot in case the condition is met:
+ The data object for the custom event that is to be produced by the SAP Automation Pilot in case the condition is met:
     ```json
     { "eventType": "CUSTOM-ALERT", "severity": "WARNING", "category": "ALERT", "subject": "Alert Sent by SAP Automation Pilot: SAPUI5 Web App Is Not Accessible", "body": "IMPORTANT!
 SAPUI5 Web App cannot be accessed by the Automation Pilot health check request.", "resource": { "resourceName": "cloudApp", "resourceType": "application" } }
     ```